inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 Good pain management is an essential component of quality care.
-Pain in critical care and post-anasthetic care unit is common and contributes to poor patient outcomes.
+Pain in critical care and post-anaesthetic care unit is common and contributes to poor patient outcomes.

 In CCU we assess pain using the Verbal Pain Scale (VPS) or Critical Care Observation Tool (CPOT) for patients who are unable to self-report their pain, e.g. under sedation.